MKT1 Newsletter with Emily Kramer

 This newsletter is part one of a three-part series.
 Subscribe so you don’t miss parts 2 and 3.

-Part 2 (in 2 weeks): Deep dive into the set up and foundation required for an account-driven GTM strategy
+• Part 2: Deep dive into the set up and foundation required for an account-driven GTM strategy

-Part 3 (in 4 weeks): Deep dive into running signal-based campaigns
+• Part 3: Deep dive into running signal-based campaigns

 Recommended products & agencies